SecurityHandbook/handbook/en/iot/andr.md

 <br>

 ### Firewall:
-Firewall is an essential OS security layer providing protection against network attacks.
+Firewall is an essential security layer providing protection against network attacks.
 It's a must-have on public WiFi networks.

-Integrated FW is the best option, however very few ROMs provide it.
-Abusing the *VPN API* (NetGuard, NoRoot Data Firewall etc.) isn't the best and the most reliable FW implementation, but at least it doesn't require the destruction of Android security model.
-Sadly, it seems almost noone's interested in implementing these things correctly &ndash; directly into OS.
+Integrated FW is the best option, yet very few ROMs provide it.
+Abusing the *VPN API* (NetGuard, NoRoot Data Firewall etc.) isn't the best and the most reliable option, but at least it doesn't require destroying the Android security model.
+Sadly, it seems almost noone's interested in implementing things correctly &ndash; directly into OS.

 #### FOSS:
 - integrated (CopperheadOS)